Home, AusNet logo

 Our aerial team also provides rapid response to assess damage and resolve any faults/outages that occur on the network after a severe weather event, such as storms, floods, or bushfires.

-On Thursday 29 and Friday 30 May we’ll begin the first phase of inspections on our transmission network using a smart aerial image processing system (SAIP).
+From Monday 18 August to Friday 22 August we’ll be doing inspections on our transmission network using a smart aerial image processing system (SAIP).

 This system uses a high-resolution image capture program to capture a continuous stream of digital images of all 6500 kilometres of our high-voltage powerlines.
 Its software then processes the images and identifies any potential defects.